venkata231/tm_assignment/README.md

 	Option 2) Navigate to project folder in terminal and run command "mvn test"

+	Tags:

+	Using tags we can run all tests at once or else we can choose which paticular tests For All Tests : mvn test -Dcucumber.filter.tags="@smoke" For only Home pages test : mvn test -Dcucumber.filter.tags="@home"

 Reports

 	Once you run your tests using "mvn test", report in the format of HTML will be saved under the target folder as "reports.html"